top of page

 This is what it means to grieve while still living, to carry loss and love, sorrow and beauty, gratitude and longing, side by side, every single day.
 And if you have ever lived through a loss that does not end, perhaps you know something of this too?

-If this reflection speaks to you, I invite you to share your own experience in the comments or pass it along to someone who may need it.
+If this reflection speaks to you, I invite you to share your own experience in the comments (scroll to the bottom of the page) or pass it along to someone who may need it.
 Grief is something many of us carry quietly, and sometimes words can help us feel less alone.
 If you’d like to stay connected, you can also subscribe to receive future posts.
+To do this go to our home page, scroll to the bottom and add for email to the box - follow Jonny.
 Thank you for being here.

 bottom of page